-Filaggrin-Keratin Complex in Skin Protection and Treatment
+Filaggrin-Keratin Complex in Skin Protection and Treatment • Profilaggrin and filaggrin (FLG) are multi-functional proteins in the maintenance

 - Profilaggrin and filaggrin (FLG) are multi-functional proteins in the maintenance of an optimal skin barrier.
 FLG monomers specifically bind to keratin (K) intermediate filaments, causing their aggregation into tightly packed macrofibrils and contribute to formation of keratin matrix, which acts as a scaffold for stratum corneum.
-FLG truncation mutations lead to ichthyosis vulgaris and atopic eczema, two highly common disorders of keratinization. - Currently, all the topical moisturizers on the market focus on lipid replenishment, prevention of water loss, and water absorption methods, or utilize FLG at the stage of final breakdown (natural moisturizing factor, NMF) - this is post-keratin binding and therefore has limited efficacy. - We have identified two specific short segments of FLG that are critical for keratin aggregation.
+FLG truncation mutations lead to ichthyosis vulgaris and atopic eczema, two highly common disorders of keratinization. - Currently, all the topical moisturizers on the market focus on lipid replenishment, prevention of water loss, and water absorption methods, or utilize FLG at the stage of final breakdown (natural moisturizing factor, NMF) this is post-keratin binding and therefore has limited efficacy. - We have identified two specific short segments of FLG that are critical for keratin aggregation.
 We are developing novel peptide-based agents that promote promote K macrofibril formation; these can serve as novel treatment for atopical dermatitis, ichthyosis, psoriasis, and other skin conditions, as well as basis for new types of skin moisturizers. - IP Status: PRV application filed in 2018